liyang1000000/walmart-search/README.md

 # Walmart Search

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+Use Walmart Public API to implement search and recommendations

-## Development server
+## Usage

+Make sure you have node and npm installed on your local machine.

+1. git clone git@github.com:liyang1000000/walmart-search.git
+2. Run `npm install`
-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+3. Run `npm start` for a dev server.
+Open your browser, and navigate to `http://localhost:4200/`.
+You will see the app loaded.

 # walmart search